Comics Writing 301: Scripting Your Mini-Series or OGN

-- You will work with professional comic book editor and writer Andy Schmidt.
+- You will work with professional comic book writer and editor Paul Allor.

 - You will develop fully formed mini-series scripts no more than 22-pages long each.